certusone/kb/source/key_management.rst

 Key Management
 ==============

-For validator operations you need 2 types of keys in the Cosmos network.
+For validator operations you need two types of keys in the Cosmos network.

 **Validator Key**
     As discussed in :doc:`hsm` this key is used by your nodes to participate in the consensus.